Skip advert

 Evo rating

-• Performance will take your breath away
+• Rawness, feedback and performance will take your breath away

 • So will the price

 It’s not often that a car becomes an icon within its own lifetime, but that’s exactly what’s happened with the Alpine A110.
 From the moment it appeared in 2017 we knew it was a sports car made of the right stuff, being all about low mass, simplicity and doing more with less.
 To drive, it was a breath of fresh air.
 It was also a genuine rival to Porsche’s now departed Cayman, and as more powerful and extreme versions appeared over the years, the A110 became a sports car to cover all bases, from the B660 to Spa.
-It bows out of production next year to make way for an electric replacement, but before that there’s the A110 R Ultime – a 340bhp, ultra-focused send off.
+It bows out of production this year to make way for an electric replacement, but before that there’s the A110 R Ultime – a 340bhp, ultra-focused send-off.

 Advertisement - Article continues below